 Many policyholders in Florida attempt to accurately complete their application for insurance coverage but inadvertently provide inaccurate or incomplete answers to questions requesting background information.
 Sometimes insurance companies engage in a practice referred to as “post-claims underwriting” and use such information to deny claims.
-Universal Property and Casualty Insurance Co., Florida’s largest private insurer, recently agreed to pay $1.3 million dollars in fines primarily for this type of practice.
+For example, Universal Property and Casualty Insurance Co., Florida’s largest private insurer at the time, agreed to pay $1.3 million dollars in fines primarily for this type of practice in 2014.
 The Insurance Journal reports that the investigation and fine assessed by the State of Florida will result in reconsideration of approximately 300 claims that were previously denied.

 The news source provided a number of examples of post-claim underwriting performed by Universal.
 Normally, the underwriting process occurs when you submit an application for insurance coverage or shortly thereafter.
 The application will ask for information that will be used to assess the level of risk, amount of your premiums and extent of your coverage.
 When the Ward’s submitted a claim after their home was destroyed in a fire, Universal refused to pay the claim because Ronald had neglected to disclose that he was a co-signer on a delinquent account used by his elderly parent.
 The Ward’s indicated that they were not aware the account was past due when they executed the insurance application and that they resolved the delinquency in any event.
 Another example of “post claim underwriting” cited in the article involved the denial of a claim for non-disclosure of a property tax lien in another state that was released long before the policy application was submitted to the insurance carrier.